Select User Management > Roles.

 Note: You must uncheck all five permissions to completely remove a role from membership with a repository.

-- Write: Edit or Remove an FME Server app.
+- Write: Edit or remove a workspace app.

 - Access: Access the Subscriptions page.